sindreMM/planet-simulation/README.md

 values for the time step will give change the speed and accuracy of the simulation.
 Entering screen size with a tuple (x, y) will start the program in windowed mode with the specified size.

-## Not yet implemented features
-* ui for setting up simulation
-* behaviour for collision between planets